Parties with a Twist of Murder!

 I added a Victorian-style candle holder I had bought from a charity shop, some safety candles and some skeleton hands.

-B4: Other Gravestone Decorating Ideas
+B4: Other Skeleton Decorating Ideas

 Skeleton climbing out of a picture frame